 Global Carbon Budget

 The annually published Global Carbon Budget is a collaborative effort of the global carbon cycle science community coordinated by the Global Carbon Project.
-The Global Carbon Budget Office is led by Pierre Friedlingstein from the University of Exeter’s Global Systems Institute with the support of more than 100 people from 70 organisations in 18 countries.
+Since 2019 the Global Carbon Budget Office is led by Pierre Friedlingstein from the University of Exeter’s Global Systems Institute with the support of more than 100 people from 70 organisations in 18 countries.

 Openclimatedata provides visualisations and overview of the data, as well as CSV versions of the Excel files.